dr. I. van Hille (Iteke)

 Go to Research database

-Iteke van Hille works as a researcher at the Faculty of Business and Economics, for two professorships: Entrepreneurship, and Collaborative Innovation and Entrepreneurship.
-As a teacher, she works at the Amsterdam School of International Business.
+Iteke van Hille works as a researcher at the Faculty of Business and Economics for two Research Groups: Entrepreneurship and Collaborative Innovation and Entrepreneurship.
+As a lecturer, she works at the Amsterdam School of International Business.

-In her research, Iteke focuses primarily on multi-stakeholder collaboration for sustainability.
-More specifically, she studies the role of network orchestrators – or conveners – in organizing collaboration for sustainability transitions.
-Most of her work focuses on sustainable development in the context of global supply chains, or the circular transition.
-Recurring themes in her research are collaborative business models, collaborative innovation, social entrepreneurship and sustainability transitions.
-She uses primarily qualitative research methods.
+Van Hille focuses on multi-sector (public, private, and non-profit) collaboration for sustainability.
+More specifically, she studies the role of network orchestrators – or conveners – in organizing collaboration for sustainable transition.
+Most of her work focuses on sustainable development in the context of global supply chains or the circular transition.
+Recurring themes in her research include collaboration models, collaborative innovation, social entrepreneurship, and sustainable transition.
+She primarily uses qualitative research methods.

 Go to Research database